March is National Peanut Month: Should I Give My Baby Peanut Butter?

-The groundbreaking Learning Early About Peanut Allergy (LEAP) study’s results have shown that introducing babies to peanut early and often is recommended.
+The groundbreaking Learning Early About Peanut Allergy (LEAP) study’s results have shown that introducing babies to peanut early and often is recommended for a healthier future.

 In the LEAP study, children 4-11 months of age at high risk for peanut allergy were randomly assigned to either eat peanut products regularly or avoid peanut completely until they reached 5 years of age.

-The results of the study showed that the children who consumed peanut regularly were much less likely to develop a peanut allergy than the children who avoided peanut completely.
+The children in the study who consumed peanut regularly were much less likely to develop a peanut allergy than the children who avoided peanut completely.

 Learn more about the LEAP study from the New England Journal of Medicine: